miloknowles/ocean-perception/README.md

 ## :hammer: First-Time Setup

 ### Installing GTSAM

+[GTSAM](https://gtsam.org/) is the Georgia-Tech Smoothing and Mapping library.
+It's used widely in the robotics community to represent and solve problems as factor graphs.

 I'm working off of a fork of GTSAM [here](https://github.com/miloknowles/gtsam).
 It has a couple factors that aren't fixed/merged into the GTSAM develop branch yet.